 The second technique involves cutting the bottom of the ring and adding a metal bridge.
 This technique helps preserve the integrity of the ring and most importantly, does not affect the strength of the ring.
 We almost always suggest this method.

 How Much Does it Cost to Resize a Ring?

 A jeweler will typically charge anywhere between $100 – $150 to resize your engagement ring.
 If the required jewelry work is complicated the price can reach anywhere up to $1,000.

 Jewelers will sometimes choose to “add shots” to the ring instead of resizing.
 Adding shots is accomplished by soldering two balls to the bottom of the ring in order to constrict the space where the finger is placed.
 These “shots” are a little uncomfortable at first but are completely unnoticeable after a few days.

 The good news is that it shouldn’t cost more than $75 to add shots to your ring.

 No. Resizing a ring will not affect the integrity (or durability) of the ring.
 Rings, like clothing articles, will usually need to be tailored to fit the needs of the wearer.
 Luckily, in the case of the ring, resizing it a few times will have no consequence on the ring, as long as it is done by a professional jeweler.

 Resizing vintage rings also will have no impact on the integrity of the ring.
-The jeweler may need to be a little extra careful, but otherwise there is nothing to worry about.
+The jeweler may need to be a little extra care, but otherwise, there is nothing to worry about.

-The only time when resizing may have consequences is when their is extra (or custom) jewelry work needed in order to resize it.
+The only time when resizing may have consequences is when there is extra (or custom) jewelry work needed in order to resize it.

 Sizing the Ring for a Surprise Proposal